Our residency programme is based on three core principles: archives, community and nature.

 ❊ Writing routines

-❊ Texts exploring memory, art, and archives
+❊ Readings on memory, art, and archival practice

-❊ Exercises centered on the creative process
+❊ Exercises centered on creative processes

 ❊ Practical activities to activate our archives